 - 'Additional Products' means products, services and applications that are not part of the Services but that may be accessible for use in conjunction with the Services.

 - 'Additional Product Terms' means the then-current terms stated at https://workspace.google.com/intl/en/terms/additional_services.html.

 - 'Admin Account' means a type of End User Account that the Customer (or Reseller, if applicable) may use to administer the Services.

-- 'Admin Console' means the online console(s) and tool(s) provided by Google to the Customer for administering the Services.
+- 'Admin Console' means the online console(s) or dashboard provided by Google to Customer for administering the Services.

 - 'Administrators' mean the Customer-designated personnel who administer the Services to End Users on the Customer’s behalf and have the ability to access Customer Data and End User Accounts.
 Such access includes the ability to access, monitor, use, modify, withhold or disclose any data available to End Users associated with their End User Accounts.